patrycja2002/drug_project/README.md

 # Documentation
-## The aim of the project was to transform the data in order to obtain a total amount for each person.
+## The aim of the project was to turn the data into the total amount spent on drugs for each person.
 ### In my project use
 - PySpark,
 - Pandas,